 Apple Betty aka Apple Brown Betty, has a streusel topping, like a French or Dutch apple pie and, like an apple crisp, has no bottom crust.

-What is the difference between Apple Crisp and Apple Cobbler?
+What is the difference between Apple Crisp, Crumble and Cobbler?

 If you love fruit-centric desserts, check out these tempting recipes!